Carefully Selected. Rigorously Tested. Enterprise-Ready. Original algorithms for data scientists to read, use and share.

 We present a computer vision method for processing images from a drone-mounted camera to detect foreign objects in a scene or to detect specific person-object configurations of interest—computer vision method based on MaskRCNN, the state-of-the-art appearance-based object detector framework.
 We will further extend MaskRCNN with an attention mechanism to incorporate contextual cues in the detection process.
 It uses feature similarity and spatial relationships between semantically related entities.
 This approach performs well for detecting humans and human hands in images, and the advantages of this approach are explainable.
 In essence, a region is more likely to be a hand if there are other regions with similar skin tones, and the location of a hand is inferred by the presence of other semantically related body parts such as wrist and elbow.
 Crowd counting is a natural extension for this algorithm, and we've seen good results.

-Computer Vision-based Real-Time Data Analytics Using Edge Computing Infrastructure with Application for Smart City
+Computer Vision-based Real-Time Data Analytics Using Edge Computing Infrastructure, with Smart City Application

 Augment Smart City Applications

 Usually, traditional computer vision algorithms, such as Support Vector Machines (SVM) or edge detection, can be applied to tackle such kinds of tasks in computer vision.
 Given the development of deep learning and 5G networks, the exploration of more advanced machine learning, such as Variational Auto Encoders (VAE) and Generative Adversarial Networks (GAN) has become applicable for the same objectives.